asciinema/asciinema-player/README.md

 * `width` - width of the player (number of terminal columns),
 * `height` - height of the player (number of terminal lines),
 * `dataURL` - URL of the data file which contains animation frames (also see note below),
-* `duration` - total duration of the recording in seconds,
 * `options` - (optional) object with any of the following properties:
   * `autoPlay` - set to true if playback should start automatically, default: `false`,
   * `loop` - set to true if playback should be looped, default: `false`,